 Regular Practice Review (RPR) Visits

-Regular practice review (RPR) is a supportive and collegial review of a doctor’s clinical practice and professional development activities.
-Its primary purpose is to help maintain and improve the standards of the medical profession by helping individual doctors identify aspects of their performance that could be improved, benefiting not only their own professional development but also the quality of care their patients receive.
+Regular practice review (RPR) is a quality improvement process.
+It’s primary purpose is to help maintain and improve the standards of the medical profession by helping individual doctors identify aspects of their performance that could be improved, benefiting not only their own professional development but also the quality of care their patients receive.

-• Pre-visit: Review of the doctor’s professional development e-Portfolio, a phone call with the collegial relationship provider and multi-source and/or patient feedback
+Pre-visit: Review of the doctor’s professional development e-Portfolio, a phone call with the collegial relationship provider and review of multisource and/or patient feedback results

-All doctors enrolled in the InPractice Programme who have held general registration for a period of three years or more are required to participate in RPR once every three years.
+All doctors enrolled in the InPractice programme who have held general registration for a period of four years or more are required to participate in a RPR once every four years.
+If you have any questions about this requirement, please do not hesitate to reach out to one of our support team at support@inpractice.org.nz or 0800 884 889.

 Want to become a reviewer?